 It is the responsibility of each professional to practise only within the bounds of their own competence and professional code of conduct.

-I confirm that I have read and understood the content of this Patient Group Direction and that I am willing and competent to work to it within my professional code of conduct.
+that I am willing and competent to work to it within my professional code of conduct.
 Name Designation Signature Date

 Authorising manager